 Furthermore, there is a risk of chemical contamination if the can of cooking spray is damaged or punctured.
 Ingesting chemical propellants or contaminated spray can potentially lead to health issues.

-See also Can you cook brown rice in the microwave
+See also Can you cook frozen chicken thighs in instant pot

 To reduce the risk of chemical exposure, it is recommended to read the ingredient list and choose cooking sprays that use natural propellants and minimal additives.
 It is also important to store cooking spray properly and replace it if the can is damaged.